 In 2001, Anne led the Children’s Museum in the largest development effort of its 25-year history: a $31 million capital campaign to underwrite the consolidation of two historic Pittsburgh landmarks, the Old Post Office Building and the Buhl Science Center, into a LEED® certified (Silver), award-winning architectural design.

-At Fox Chapel Country Day, Anne led the School in its first strategic plan, a $1.3 million capital campaign, the construction of a major new wing and a successful search for a new head of school.
-Later, at Shady Side Academy, she led the construction of the $12 million Hillman Performing Arts Center (2004), the renovation of the LEED® certified (Gold) Rowe Hall Complex (2006) and a Pre-K building on the Junior School campus (2007).
+At Fox Chapel Country Day, Anne led the school in its first strategic plan, a $1.3 million capital campaign, the construction of a major new wing and a national search for a new head of school.
+Later, at Shady Side Academy, she led the construction of the $12 million Hillman Performing Arts Center (2004), the renovation of the LEED® certified (Gold) Rowe Hall Complex (2006), and a Pre-K building on the Junior School campus (2007)

-Since 2010, Anne has served on the board of Point Park University — including a six-year term as Board Chair.
-Under her leadership, the University undertook its largest-ever capital campaign to expand its downtown campus, including a $74 million new Pittsburgh Playhouse that opened in October 2018.
-Anne is also a board member of Buhl Foundation, the Pittsburgh Promise, the Pittsburgh Foundation, Allies for Children and the Fred Rogers Company.
+In 2010, Anne joined the board of Point Park University and served a six-year term as Board Chair.
+Under her leadership, the University undertook its largest-ever capital campaign to expand its downtown campus, including a new $74 million Pittsburgh Playhouse that opened downtown in October of 2018.